Quinten/sirup.js/README.md

 toggleClass : toggles a class

-## Todo

 click : we are gonna want some interaction

-each : loop over elements

-index : get the index of the element in the parent

-wrap an element in a sirup object
+You can pass an element or a css selector to the sirup function.

-...
+Most sirup functions can be chained.